Jagoinvestor

 How to get the Finscore checked?
 Is there an excel file wherein I need to plug my numbers and bingo? please educate.

-9. Asish Bhattacharya says:
+Asish Bhattacharya

 Hi Manish,